 The first weekend in February, the people of Mount Horeb, Wisconsin, don their red pointy hats as they celebrate the town's Scandinavian heritage.
-Join in the fun!
-Sign up for the adult spelling bee, go frozen turkey bowling, play family broom ball, or enjoy a candlelight ski.
+Join in the fun.

-With plenty to do inside and outside, join us as we celebrate winter like true Scandihoovians!
+With plenty to do at-home, virtually, and outside, join us as we celebrate winter like true Scandihoovians!

 In Norway and Denmark, red pointy hats are worn by the nisse.
 In Sweden they’re worn by the tomte.
 In Mount Horeb, they’re worn by anyone who wants to join the fun of the Scandihoovian Winter Festival weekend.
 Festival organizers like the playfulness of the hats and the bond they have come to represent.
 We’re here to celebrate our community and our heritage.